AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-proof-of-reflection.md

 Let's consider Chain \cL, and give some of these properties variables: $L_f$ (L-blocks/s) for block frequency, $L_r$ (L-coins/L-block) for the block reward, and $L_d$ (L-hashes/L-block) --- the difficulty.
 We can multiply combinations of these to get new units: $L_f \cdot L_d$ gives us L-hashes/s; $L_f \cdot L_r$ gives L-coins/s, and $\nicefrac{L_d}{L_r}$ gives us \textbf{L-hashes/L-coin}.

+\pz{Check syntax of this paragraph: comma before "And" and "to Chain L's above".}
 Now, let's add that exchange rate: $X_{R\rightarrow L}$ (L-coins/R-coin).
 And some variables for Chain \cR which correspond to Chain \cL's above: $R_f$, $R_r$, and $R_d$.
 There's a symmetry between chains \cL and \cR, so we already know that $\nicefrac{R_d}{R_r}$ gives us R-hashes/R-coin.